 Where to Find Help and Support on Your Android App Building Journey

 Android is the most widely used operating system worldwide, and there are plenty of places to get help and support.
-Here are some of the best places to look while on your app development journey.
+Here are some of the best places to look while on your app building journey.

 Stack Overflow: This is a forum for developers where you can get answers to your app development questions.
 There is also a comprehensive database of problems that have already been solved.
 Check out the Android-related questions here.

-Official Android Documentation: Google provides a ton of material about how to create apps using Android Studio.
+Official Android Documentation: Google provides a ton of material about how to create Android apps using Android Studio.
 Once you know the basics of creating an app, this is a great tool to help you learn new features and troubleshoot issues.
 Check it out here.

 Reddit Learn Java: This is an active community of people learning Java.
 It’s an excellent place to browse and ask questions about the programming language.
 Join in the conversation here.

-Reddit Android Dev: This is a large community of Android Developers.
+Reddit Android Dev: This is a large community of Android App Developers.
 It has plenty of advice about how to get started with building apps.
 Join the community here.